Eddie Gray (racing driver)

-Eddie Gray (February 4, 1920 – October 25, 1969) was a race car driver from Gardena, California.
+Eddie Gray (February 4, 1920 – October 25, 1969) was an American race car driver from Gardena, California.
 He became champion of a predecessor of the NASCAR Winston West Series in 1958, 1961 and 1962.
 The series was then known as NASCAR Pacific Coast Late Model (PCLM).

 Gray also participated in NASCAR Grand National races on the West Coast, capturing 4 wins, including two as an owner-driver.
 On May 31, 1958, Gray won a 500-mile race at Riverside International Raceway, the first NASCAR event held at the track.
 He also ran the 1958 Southern 500 at Darlington and attempted to make the 1960 Daytona 500.

 Gray raced Jalopies with the California Jalopy Association (CJA) and became one of the top short track Stock Car racers in Southern California at tracks like Saugus Speedway (where he was a track champion), Ascot Park and Orange Show Speedway, earning the nickname "Steady" Eddie Gray.